torand/openapi2java/README.md

   All other parts are considered primitive or complex metadata properties.
 Complex (type object) metadata parts are supported using "$ref" only.

-The following schema constructs (based on the [JSON Schema](https://json-schema.org/) standard) are currently not supported, and for the most part silently omitted during code generation:
+The following schema constructs (based on the [JSON Schema](https://json-schema.org/) standard) are currently not supported, and for the most part silently ignored during code generation:

 * Restrictions on the "number" type: "multipleOf".
 * Properties with "const".